The need for quantization#

 According to the classical wave theory light is seen as a traveling wave consisting of electric and magnetic components.

-We will soon see that this picture of light as enelectromagnetic wave is not the whole story and radically new ideas are needed to understand wide variety of phenomena invlving interaction of light with atoms and molecules.
+We will soon see that this picture of light as electromagnetic wave is not the whole story and radically new ideas are needed to understand wide variety of phenomena invlving interaction of light with atoms and molecules.

 Spectrum of electromagnetic waves#